Call now in confidence immediate help & advice 24/7

 A drug and alcohol rehab for teens or young people will place much more emphasis on therapy sessions and counselling led by licensed counsellors and therapists rather than medicated assisted therapy.

-Popular forms of therapy which help patients gain insight and emphasise change in their cognitive or behavioural patterns include Cognitive Behavioural Therapy and Dialectical Behavioural Therapy.
+Popular forms of therapy which help rehab patients gain insight and emphasise change in their cognitive or behavioural patterns include Cognitive Behavioural Therapy and Dialectical Behavioural Therapy.

-These forms of therapy help patients not only understand their self-destructive or negative cognitive and behavioural habits, but helps them address them and replace them in favour of more constructive habits.
+These forms of therapy help rehab patients not only understand their self-destructive or negative cognitive and behavioural habits, but helps them address them and replace them in favour of more constructive habits.

-While there will be less emphasis on medicated assisted therapy because of how susceptible the young patient’s brain is, this also provides an opportunity to introduce them to positive lifestyle changes while they are young and more able to develop healthy lifestyle changes.
+While there will be less emphasis on medicated assisted therapy at rehab because of how susceptible the young patient’s brain is, this also provides an opportunity to introduce them to positive lifestyle changes while they are young and more able to develop healthy lifestyle changes.

-These examples include but are not limited to yoga, meditation, breath work, equine therapy, adventure therapy, and more.
+Examples include but are not limited to yoga, meditation, breath work, equine therapy, adventure therapy, and more.

 This can not only improve the health of patients, but expose them to new outlets where they can express themselves and exercise independence all while improving their health in dynamic ways.